-How to Train Your Dog Not to Bark
+How To Train Your Dog Not to Bark

 By: Victoria Schade, CPDT-KAUpdated:

-How to Train Your Dog Not to Bark
+How To Train Your Dog Not to Bark

 My dogs are barkers.
 They’ve declared themselves neighborhood patrol, so they bark when other dogs start barking, when they hear people outside chatting or even when a car door slams.

 I’m a dog trainer, and I also strive to be a responsible pet parent, which means I don’t want my dogs to annoy my neighbors.
 But how do you train a dog not to bark?
+First, you need to identify why they are barking.
 Read on for tips on how to train a dog to stop barking.

 Why Dogs Bark